Coronavirus & EuroMillions: How to Play Online

 Note: This page will be updated as any further information is released that may affect how you can play EuroMillions in any of the participating countries.

-The easiest and safest way to ensure you don't miss a draw is to take part online.
+Although lockdown restrictions have eased across Europe, the safest way to ensure you don't miss a draw is to take part online.
 This means you can still enjoy the game from home, while there is also the added security of knowing that your numbers can never get lost or damaged.
 Find out here about the impact of coronavirus on EuroMillions in different countries and what you need to know about playing the game at the current time.

 Select your country from the list below to see up to date information on how you can play EuroMillions: